-Former Pirate Billy Best To Be Inducted Into Cape Cod League Hall of Fame
+Former Pirate Billy Best to be inducted into the Cape Cod Baseball League Hall of Fame

 June 11, 2012